Julie Guicciardi

-Julie "Giulietta" Guicciardi (/de/; /it/; 23 November 1784 – 22 March 1856) was an Austrian countess and briefly a piano student of Ludwig van Beethoven.
-He dedicated to her his Piano Sonata No. 14, later known as the Moonlight Sonata.
+Julie "Giulietta" Gräfin Guicciardi (/de/; /it/; 23 November 1784 – 22 March 1856), later known by her married name Julie Gräfin von Gallenberg, was an Austrian countess and briefly a piano student of Ludwig van Beethoven.
+His Piano Sonata No. 14, later known as the Moonlight Sonata, was dedicated to her.

 Life

-Julie Guicciardi, as she was named by her family, was born in Przemyśl, Austrian Poland.
+Julie (Gräfin) Guicciardi, as she was named by her family, was born in Przemyśl, Galicia, Austrian Poland.
 (Note: Steblin claimed that Guicciardi was not born in 1784, as often reported, but two years earlier.
 Two sources, unknown to Steblin, disprove this hypothesis: Guicciardi's baptismal certificate, and the date of birth on her tombstone in Währing.)
-Her parents were Count Franz Joseph Guicciardi and Countess Susanna von Brunswik.
+Her parents were Count Franz Joseph Guicciardi (born in Osijek, Slavonia), an imperial royal official in the Habsburg Empire and Countess Susanna von Brunswik (Famille Brunszvik) (born at the Dolná Krupá manor, in western Slovakia).

 She arrived in Vienna with her parents from Trieste in June 1800, and her beauty caused her to be noticed by high society.
 She was soon engaged to Count von Gallenberg (1780 (Note: A date corrected by Steblin; often incorrectly reported as 1783, thus making Gallenberg 3 years younger.)–1839), an amateur composer, whom she married on 14 November 1803.
 Subsequently, they moved to Naples.
 She returned to Vienna in 1822.
 In later years, Count Hermann von Pückler-Muskau was among her admirers.

-She died in Vienna in 1856.
+She died in Vienna in 1856, and was buried in the Währinger Allgemeiner Friedhof; upon the cemetery's dissolution in 1923, her headstone was among a limited number of interments selected for preservation based on historical significance.
+Her grave (and legible headstone) exist to this day in a locked Denkmalhain, or Gräberhain, located in the modern Währinger Park precinct - and remain accessible by appointment with the Vienna City Gardens.

 Connection with Beethoven

+Beethoven became acquainted with Guicciardi through the Brunsvik family (often known in English as "Brunswick").
+He was particularly intimate with her cousins, the sisters Therese and Josephine Brunsvik (whom he had taught the piano since 1799).